Ciudad Hidalgo, Michoacán: History

 The first people to concentrate in this area were the Otomi, who arrived between 2,000 and 1,500 years B.C.E.
 They called the area “Ouesehuarape” or “place where they cut wood.”
 In 1401, the Purépecha conquered the area, making it the province closest to the Aztec Empire.
 In 1479, Axayacatl with 24,000 warriors attacked Taximaroa and burned the city.
 They were later expelled by the Purépecha and the town was refounded.
 The Aztecs attacked again under Moctezuma II in 1495 but were defeated.
 A ceremonial center was then erected by the Purépecha to mark the defeat of the Aztecs.

 In 1522, the Spanish under Cristóbal de Olid arrived here entering Purépecha lands.
 Olid took possession of the native settlement and had the first Mass celebrated in Purépecha territory here.
 Before the arrival of Nuño de Guzmán in 1529, the locals decided to abandon the settlement of Taximaroa.
 The Franciscans arrived to the area in 1531 to evangelize the natives and reestablished the settlement, giving it the Spanish layout it has today.
 In 1535, the settlement and the lands around it were granted to Gonzalo de Salazar as the Taximaroa encomienda by Hernán Cortés when he visited the area.
 Cortés also had a hospital built for the natives.
 In 1591, it became a semi-autonomous “Indian Republic” and seat for the region.
 Later that decade, the parish of San José was founded and the church/monastery complex begun.

 After Independence, in 1831, the area became the municipality of Taximaroa.
 The French under Coronel Clinchant attacked the town in 1864 and later the same year a group of Conservatives were shot in the church atrium.
 During the Mexican Revolution, federal troops attacked the town, and in 1913, rebel general Alfredo Elizondo passed through.
 In 1914, a battle called the Sabaeta Action (La Acción de Sabaneta) took place in which troops under Venustiano Carranza triumphed.
 After the Revolution, the settlement gained city status, changing its name to Ciudad Hidalgo.
 In 1928 and 1929, confrontations related to the Cristero War took place.

 Like much of the rest of the state of Michoacán, problems related to drug trafficking have stood out in the city's recent history.
 In 2010, the mayor of the city Jose Luis Avila Franco was arrested by federal authorities, along with a number of other mayors in the state with suspected ties to drug traffickers but later a court ruled the evidence insufficient.
 In the same year, the chief of municipal police was murdered along with a deputy with a note left behind indicating it was the work of drug traffickers.

+Demographics

+Ciudad Hidalgo has a population of 71,528 inhabitants in 2020 according to data from the XIV Population and Housing Census carried out by the National Institute of Statistics and Geography (INEGI), making it the 8th most populated city in Michoacán.
+It also the second most populated city in the Eastern Zone of Michoacán, only below the city of Heroica Zitácuaro.